MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 ## Clusters

-Tenants are logical components that describe how Materialize alloctates compute resources for your dataflow objects.
+Tenants are logical components that describe how Materialize allocates compute resources for your dataflow objects.
 When you create a dataflow object like a source or an index, you must specify a cluster or your resource will use the `default` cluster.